kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 The other part of the defaulting story concerns making actual API objects exist, and it goes as follows.
-Whenever there is no actual RequestPriority object with priority zero, the RequestPriority objects exhibited above are created --- except those with a name already in use by an existing RequestPriority object.
-Whenever there is no actual FlowSchema object that refers to a RequestPriority object of priority zero, the schema objects shown above as examples are generated --- except those with a name already in use.
+Whenever there is no actual RequestPriority object with `exempt == true`, the RequestPriority objects exhibited above are created --- except those with a name already in use by an existing RequestPriority object.
+Whenever there is no actual FlowSchema object that refers to an exempt RequestPriority object, the schema objects shown above as examples are generated --- except those with a name already in use.

 ### Prometheus Metrics